 IV.
 Privacy and Insurance Companies

 Consumers that choose to use insurance as a means to cover treatment costs sign a release giving the insurance company rights to access their protected medical records.
-If the insurance company asks for more detailed information than usual, UAC will attempt to consult with the consumer first.
+If the insurance company asks for more detailed information than usual, UTAC will attempt to consult with the consumer first.
 If the consumer opts not to provide their insurance carrier with information, they will be required to assume all financial responsibility for treatment costs not paid by their insurance;

 - “PHI” or Patient Health Information – refers to information in the consumer health record that could identify the client.

 - “Treatment” – is when UTAC provides, coordinates, or manages health care and other services related to the client’s health care.
 An example of treatment would be when UTAC consults with another health care provider, such as a family physician or another mental health professional.